We reach out to the larger public by developing series of articles and columns on nature appreciation in mass media platforms

 MARATHI: Birds of Maharashtra, The Wire (Marathi)

 website has 5 lakh+ views monthly and each article gets 2K-3K views.
 We invited our Marathi nature writers to write stories on Birds of Maharashtra.
-The series started in November 2020 and will be ongoing in 2021.
 Read published stories here.

 ENGLISH: Conservation and Technology, NDTV Gadgets (Digital)

-We pitched and developed a special series on ‘Nature Conservation and Technology’ for NDTV Gadgets.
-They have an audience of 40 million monthly visitors.
+NDTV Gadgets has an audience of 40 million monthly visitors.
+We pitched and developed a special series on ‘Nature Conservation and Technology’.
 A total of 11 articles, written by top researchers in the country were published in this.
-Each article received an average of 5K views.
-The series ran from August to October 2020 and has now been completed.

 ENGLISH: Heroes of Conservation, The Better India (Digital)